-No unauthorized visitors are allowed in the building during the school day without an appointment at this time.
+No unauthorized visitors are allowed in the building during the school day without prior notification or an appointment.

-- Adults dropping off items for students must call the main office and someone will greet them at the door to retrieve the item.
+- Adults dropping off items for students may call the main office or use the doorbell and someone will greet them at the door to retrieve the item.

 - Students leaving early must have a note/email/call to be released.
 Contact Attendance at 206-252-5014 or firstname.lastname@example.org